microsoft/vscode-docs/docs/languages/css.md

 **Q: Do you provide a color picker?**

 **A:** No, this is currently not supported.
-But there are several extensions in the Marketplace supporting the color picker.
+There are however several extensions in the Marketplace supporting color pickers.

 **Q: Do you support the indentation based Sass syntax (.sass) ?**